je-el/CO2-Sensor-Arduino-Project/README.md

 In the next iteration we hope to improve the design of the enclosure and use a better display for the output read.
 We hope to add a fwe components as well such as a button functionality such as changing measurement methods and turning the device on and off, a seperate battery or DC, an SD card port so that the data can be stored onto th eSD card directly, a camera sensor that can take stills of the chemical and with this we would be able to process the data by relating the measurments in ppm to the image results.

 - Code:
-Ability to output data to seperate file and save it to the SD card device attached, improve response speeds/throughput of the data, and reduce latency between the arduino and outptu to the display.
+Ability to output data to seperate file and save it to the SD card device attached, improve response speeds/throughput of the data, and reduce latency between the arduino and output to the display.

 #### Hardware/Components:
 - Arduino Uno